oversys/PyPass/README.md

 # Instructions
 * Run the "PyPass.py" file.
+* Run the following command in the terminal of your OS: `pip install pyperclip`
 * On first time use, a "database.json" file will be generated along with a "key.key" file.
 Make sure to store this key, without it, you will be unable to access the "database.json" file (it is encrypted).
 * When you want to open the program, paste the "key.key" file in the "PyPass" directory.
 * The operations and actions are listed in the program.